By Phil Flemming and Ben Costello – 1715 Fleet Society …….

 Phil Flemming is an author and noted historian regarding Spanish Colonial America.
 He has extensive numismatic knowledge regarding the treasure coins of the 1715 Spanish Treasure Fleet.
 To learn more about these coins, visit his website at goldcobs.com.
 Mr. Flemming resides in Phoenix, Arizona.

 Ben Costello is a collector of Spanish Colonial Treasure Coins, especially those of the 1715 Fleet.
-He is involved extensively in the “1715 Fleet Society”, whose mission it is to promote awareness of the 300th Anniversary of the 1715 Fleet disaster.
+He is involved extensively in the “1715 Fleet Society”, whose mission is to promote awareness of the 1715 Fleet disaster.
 Mr. Costello resides in Venetia, Pennsylvania.